CastleSkyNTU/CZ3003-CastleSky-Frontend/README.md

 3. Enjoy!

 ### Instructions for Running CastleSky on MacOS (Still in Beta Stage)
-1. Change directory in terminal to where the file is found
-2. Choose one of the options below
+1. Choose one of the options below

    Option 1